-Our referrals come through a variety of routes, depending on which team we are working with.
-Please see the details for those teams for further details:
+Our referrals come through a variety of routes, depending on which service we are working in.
+Please see the link below for further details:

 Services we do not offer

-Paediatric Psychology: This service is not a mental health provision and children with primarily mental health needs would be seen by CAMHS (Child and Adolescent Mental Health service) rather than this service.
-The service does not accept referrals for areas other than the targeted ones listed above (see "Our Services").
+The Paediatric Psychology Service (PPS) is not a mental health provision and children with primarily mental health needs would be seen by the "Bee-U" service (Emotional Health and Wellbeing Services - formerly CAMHS) rather than this service.

 Special Educational Needs and Disability (SEND) and our "Local Offer"